 On Friday I chaired the Econsultancy roundtable on Online PR and Social Media, which was well-attended by 20 social media and online marketing practitioners from client and agency side, including a number of well-known and respected brands.

 The topic of “best practice” was high up on the agenda, and attendees had a lot to say about the issue of where online PR/social media strategy sits within their organisation.
+They lively discussion shed good light on how to develop a local website for your brand.
 While a couple of brands attending had been successful at setting up social media teams, the majority admitted that organising internal departments around online PR and social media was still a challenge.
 In many cases, individual teams (internal or agency) are continuing to work in isolation, and little collaboration is happening in the social media space.
 Surprisingly, a couple of brands revealed that their PR teams have no interest in social media.

 Brand-side, several attendees shared that their customer service teams are taking responsibility for a large proportion of their social media engagement.
 Facebook stood out as the number one platform for where the majority of fire-fighting is taking place, and a number of brands shared that they are increasingly trying to move customer service-related discussion off their wall, and direct towards an FAQ style tab.